zayne-labs/eslint-config/README.md

 })
 ```

-Running `pnpm eslint` should prompt you to install the required dependencies, otherwise, you can install them manually:
+When you run `pnpm eslint`, it'll let you know if you need to install any dependencies.
+But if you prefer to install them manually:

 ```bash
 pnpm i -D @eslint-react/eslint-plugin eslint-plugin-react-hooks eslint-plugin-react-refresh